Your Basket

 Eucalyptus branches next to a white soap bar

-These scientific studies help to explain why eucalyptus is so widely used by people with cold and flu symptoms, as the oil’s properties can help to ease congestion, coughing and breathing difficulties.
+These scientific studies help to explain why eucalyptus is so widely used by people with cold and flu symptoms since the oil’s properties can help to ease congestion, coughing and breathing difficulties.

-Its antibacterial benefits were shown to be true in with researchers finding that it can effectively fight against infections caused by E. coli and staph.
+Its antibacterial benefits were shown to be true in a 2012 study with researchers finding that it can effectively fight against infections caused by E. coli and staph.

-Eucalyptus oil also contains anti-fungal properties that when diluted and applied to candida and toenail fungus, can produce a positive effect, which has been reported by numerous people who have tried this remedy at home.
+The oil also contains anti-fungal properties that when diluted and applied to candida and toenail fungus can produce a positive effect which has been reported by numerous people who have tried this remedy at home.

 Eucalyptus essential oil can also prove very useful in the management of muscle pain and in reducing swelling around injuries thanks to its anti-inflammatory properties.